lorenzonotaro/lncpu/lnasm/readme.md

 ### Casts

-The cast operator `::` allow you to trucate 16-bit words to 8-bit values and to extend 8-bit values to 16-bit words.
+The cast operator `::` allows you to trucate 16-bit words to 8-bit values and to extend 8-bit values to 16-bit words.

 The cast operator has the highest precedence, second only to primary expressions (identifiers, constant values, string literals).